opentext-idol/idol-tutorials/tutorials/retrieval/answer/PART_I.md

 ## Answer system types

-Knowledge Discovery Answer Server has five types of system, supporting different question types.
+Knowledge Discovery Answer Server has multiple answering-system types, providing complementary ways to support a range of questions.
+In the following tutorial, we will make use of the following systems:

 1. **Answer Bank** is a trusted store of reference questions and answers, which you can add and administer.
 Use Answer Bank for answers to questions such as: